 The linear assignment problem solver reports status information in a macro variable called OROPT-NET_LAP.
-See the section "Macro Variable OROPTNET_LAP" on page 102 for more information about this macro variable.
+For more information about this macro variable, see the section "Macro Variable OROPT-NET_LAP" on page 100.

-For a detailed example, see "Example 2.3: Linear Assignment Problem for Minimizing Swim Times" on page 115.
+For a detailed example, see "Example 2.3: Linear Assignment Problem for Minimizing Swim Times" on page 113.